If she could, Katie Celiz would trade it all away.

 His peers said, he created a family environment, even in the hostile environments of Afghanistan.

 During his 2018 deployment to Afghanistan, Chris did his best to create camaraderie with his unit.
 He hosted horror movie nights with fellow Soldiers.
-Inside the windowless barracks, he’d strum his guitar, singing Chris Stapleton or Dave Matthews Band songs to lighten the mood after the unit embarked on dangerous missions
+Inside the windowless barracks, he’d strum his guitar, singing Chris Stapleton or Dave Matthews Band songs to lighten the mood after the unit embarked on dangerous missions.

 In the early hours of July 12, 2018 while riding through Paktia Province in eastern Afghanistan, Celiz and members of the 75th Ranger battalion performed a security sweep on a secret mission.

 They had orders to perform reconnaissance and clear the area of enemies.
-The Soldiers’ thermal vision gave them an edge during night operations, said 2nd Lt.
+The Soldiers’ thermal vision gave them an edge during night operations, said now-2nd Lt.
 Garrett White, who then served as an enlisted radio operator on the mission.
 As they encroached upon the ruins of an old storage shelter, daylight began to peak through Afghanistan’s mountains.

 The Soldiers of First Battalion remained wary of enemies hiding in the shadows.